 - increase their transparency, accountability and credibility within the local community

-- gain access to EU funding opportunities
+- gain access to information concerning EU funding opportunities

 - participate in networking events and benefit from capacity-building opportunities

 - receive tailored guidance and support via a dedicated helpdesk

 - benchmark their achievements against progress made in other cities

 For more information, see our brochure